All You Need To Know About Composting & How To Make Yours

 Manure

-Manure is the organic matter used as organic fertilizer in agriculture and mostly contains animal feces.
+Manure is the organic matter used as organic fertilizer in agriculture and mostly contains animal faeces.

 There can be other components in manure as well, such as compost and green manure.